Naspwon/yolo/explanation.md

 ## 1. Choice of Base Image
- The base image used to build the containers is `node:16-alpine3.16`.
-It is derived from the Alpine Linux distribution, making it lightweight and compact.
+The base image used to build the containers is `node:16-alpine3.16`, based on Alpine Linux distribution, known for its minimal size.
  Used
  1. Client:`node:16-alpine3.16`
  2. Backend: `node:16-alpine3.16`